infowoods/owl-messenger-web/README.md

-# 🦉 Frontend of Owl Deliver
+# 🦉 Frontend of Owl Messenger

 > A notifier based on [Mixin Messenger](https://www.mixin.one/mm), bot ID: 7000102034.